traefik/traefik/docs/content/routing/entrypoints.md

 _Optional, Default=3s_

-Timeout determines how long to wait on an idle session before releasing the related resources.
+Timeout defines how long to wait on an idle session before releasing the related resources.
 The Timeout value must be greater than zero.

 ```toml tab="File (TOML)"